01Hash10/01Hash10/README.md

 - 📫 How to reach me **lucashashimoto001@gmail.com**

 - Please note: This is my new GitHub account.
-I lost access to my previous account, which had a more detailed commit history.
+I lost access to my previous one, which had a more detailed commit history.

 <h3 align="left">Connect with me:</h3>
 <p align="left">